-Course Advisories: ENGL 370; ENGL 62; SCC minimum math standard.
-Study of the values, problems, issues, concerns and counseling needs of special population groups including, but not limited to, aging, gender, ethnic, socioeconomic, physical or psychiatric disabled, sexual orientation, and chemical dependency.
-The course will examine these diverse populations and their impact within human services.
-It provides students with the insight, knowledge and skills necessary to work with these types of clients effectively.
+Course Advisories: Eligibility for ENGL 1 and SCC minimum math standard.
+The study of the values, problems, issues, concerns and counseling needs of special population groups including, but not limited to age, gender, ethnicity, socioeconomic status, physical or psychiatric disability, sexual orientation, and chemical dependency characteristics.
+The course provides students with the insight, knowledge and skills necessary to work with diverse populations in human services settings.
 Three hours lecture.